deyvidholz/nestjs-jwt/README.md

 To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080.

+Since the app is running, you can access `/api` route to check out the API documentation.

 ## TODO

-- [ ] Add openapi documentation to get swagger working on a custom endpoint
+- [x] Add openapi documentation to get swagger working on a custom endpoint
 - [ ] Add custom exception per error type.
 It will be helpful to watch logs on production
 - [ ] Add unit tests
 - [ ] Add logger